The learning culture in third year clerkships: medical students' perceptions through a coaching lens (Published 2015)

-Medicine is in a time of rapid change.
-New models of clinical clerkships have been proposed, including that of coaching.
-The authors studied a unique group of individuals able to comment on both worlds: upper level medical students who had been coached to high levels of performance in sports, music, and debate.
-The study was undertaken to understand the learning culture in the clerkships and whether it was similar to the coaching experiences our students had previously.
+Purpose: Medicine is rapidly changing.
+New clerkship models have been proposed, including coaching.
+The authors studied a group of individuals able to comment on both worlds: medical students who had been coached to high levels of performance in sports, music, and debate.
+The study was undertaken to understand the learning culture in the clerkships and whether it was similar to the students’ previous coaching experiences.

-Five types of learning events regularly occurred between coaches and students, and a sixth was unique to medical students in the clinical clerkships.
-The six types were: relationship with the teacher, expectations, observation, practice, feedback, and measures of success (in the clinical clerkships).
-Notably, the five events associated with coaching were noted as strengths by students, while the same five were noted as weaknesses in the clerkships.
+Results: Five types of learning events regularly occurred between coaches and students, and a sixth was unique to medical students in the clerkships.
+These were: relationship with the teacher, expectations, observation, practice, feedback, and measures of success (in the clerkships).
+The five events associated with coaching were noted as strengths by students, while the same five were noted as weaknesses in the clerkships.

-Medicine’s current learning culture makes it difficult for teachers to impact learners’ development, making thoughts about incorporating coaching into clinical settings problematic.
-The culture must be addressed, so that coached deliberate practice may be used to ensure our medical students achieve success.
+Conclusion: Medicine’s current learning culture makes it difficult for teachers to impact learners’ development, making thoughts about incorporating coaching into clinical settings problematic.
+The culture must be addressed, so that coached deliberate practice may be used.